-The results of the Company for the year, as set out on page8, show an underlying operating loss of £0.98 million for 12 months (2014: Loss of £3.16 million for 16 months).
-The main drivers for this variance were the prior year being an additional 4 months of administrative costs, redundancy costs, unrealised foreign exchange losses on loans and a provision against management charges to our wholly owned subsidiary.
+The results of the Company for the year, as set out on page 8, show an underlying operating loss of £1.55 million for 12 months (2015: Loss of £0.98 million).
+The main driver for this variance was the unrealised foreign exchange losses on loans to our wholly owned subsidiary.
 In the current year, the costs have been controlled with the main expenditure being on insurance and wages.

-The net loss before taxation decreased from £75.66 million (16 months 31 Dec 2014) to £8.79 million for the current 12 month period.
-This decrease was primarily driven by a reduction in the provisions and impairments, which were mainly incurred in the prior year against our loan to Vatukoula Gold Mines Ltd the owner of the Vatukoula Gold mine and an impairment of our investment in subsidiary companies.
-This impairment was carried out on the basis that although the Directors believe in the long term the Company's investment in the Vatukoula Gold Mine will provide a return to its shareholders and will be able to repay the loan amounts, the subsidiary will still require further investment from the Company to achieve this goal which in turn will require the Company to issue further debt or equity to fund this investment.
-Therefore given the uncertainty of obtaining this finance the Directors continue to believe it prudent to impair these values to zero.
+The net loss before taxation increased from £8.79 million (12 months 31 Dec 2015) to £9.67 million for the current 12 month period.
+Despite the continuing losses the Directors believe in the long term the Company's investment in the Vatukoula Gold Mine will provide a return to its shareholders and will be able to repay all loan amounts, the subsidiary will still require further investment from the Company to achieve this goal which in turn will require the Company to issue further debt or equity to fund this investment.
+Therefore given the uncertainty of obtaining this finance the Directors continue to believe it prudent to impair all group loan values to zero.

-During the 12 month reporting period our net operating income prior to changes in working capital was £0.83 million compared to (£1.57 million) for the 16 months to 31 December 2014.
-The variance was mainly due to the prior period's longer reporting period.
-We lent £6.5 million to our subsidiaries which was financed via the debt finance of €20.5 raised from the Bank of China, although borrowings of £6.6 million was repaid to Zhongrun.
+During the 12 month reporting period our net operating income prior to changes in working capital was £0.09 million compared to £0.83 million for the year to 31 December 2015. £11.5 million was lent to our subsidiaries which was financed via borrowings from Zhongrun.
 Cash at the end of the period was £nil.